Nick Gerda/Voice of OC

 The forum was sponsored by Latino Health Access, Voice of OC, Santa Ana Boys and Men of Color, RAIZ, Youth Empowerment Network, and the LGBT Center Orange County.
 It was held at the Latino Health Access headquarters in downtown Santa Ana.

 The forum was moderated by Voice of OC Publisher Norberto Santana Jr., and included five student panelists from middle and high schools throughout Santa Ana Unified and one from Santa Ana College.

 Two candidates didn’t participate: incumbent board member Ceci Iglesias and her ally Angie Cano.

-Stephanie Young, a junior Godinez High School, said her classmates with mild to moderate mental health issues aren’t being assisted by counselors.
+Stephanie Young, a junior Godinez High School, said there are students in the district with mild to moderate mental health issues who aren’t being assisted by counselors.
 And she said many high school seniors aren’t getting the help they to get into college, leading to missed opportunities to get scholarships.

 There are about 1,000 students for each Santa Ana Unified counselor and psychologist, according to district data.